aimoonchen/lager_ext/doc/api_guide.md

 collector.diff(old_val, new_val, false);
 ```

-### 5.3 DiffValue (Tree-structured Result)
+### 5.3 DiffValueCollector (Tree-structured Result)

-`DiffValue` organizes diff results as a `Value` tree, mirroring the original data structure.
-This makes it easy to traverse and process differences using familiar Value APIs.
+`DiffValueCollector` organizes diff results as a `Value` tree, mirroring the original data structure.
+This is more efficient than `DiffEntryCollector` when you need to process changes by path, as it builds the tree structure during traversal (single pass).

 **Structure:**
 - Intermediate nodes mirror the original structure (maps/vectors)